jjackson19862017/StephensPopShop/README.md

 I have also hidden the cart if it is empty.
 This is to stop people from openning an empty cart.

 --> "Shop Update"

+I have got the bids to work with the new field in the other table

+--> "Bids Working"